GENERALBYTESCOM/batm_public/README.md

 BATM Public Repository - Open Extensions
 ===========

+**NOTE: Master branch contains new code for an upcoming server release which is not public yet.
+Please use commit f0ea00f559cf7c30d384567421f5dadb6447b34b with server release 20190724.
+Newer commits on master branch may cause compatibility problems with 20190724.
+This note will be removed once a server release compatible with the latest code on master branch will be made public.**

 This repository contains Bitcoin ATM related code used in BATMTwo, BATMThree, BATM Server (CAS) products.

 More information about the products can be found here: https://www.generalbytes.com